Housing:Frequently Asked Questions

 How can I get a disabled parking space outside my house?

-- either be the driver of the vehicle or be assisted by a carer who is the driver, provided that the carer lives at the address stated
+- either be the driver of the vehicle or be assisted by a carer who is the driver if they live where the space is needed

-- the vehicle must be kept at the address stated in the application form
+- keep the vehicle at the address you give on the application form

-- there is normally difficulty in obtaining a parking space on the public road.
+- normally have difficulty getting a perking space on the public road.